 Before you even put pen to paper, your target audience must be clearly defined.
 Why is this?
-Well, to know your audience, is to know their problems.
-To know your audiences’ problems means that you can provide an identifiable solution.
+Well, to know your audience is to know their problems.
+And to know your audiences’ problems means that you can provide an identifiable solution.

-By knowing who your target audience is, you will be able to know their unique features such as shopping preferences, positions at work, spending habits etc. Knowing these features allows you to amass invaluable information to build a buyer profile.
-This allows you to position the right product at the right price point for this target audience.
+By clearly understanding your target audience is, you’ll get valuable insights into their lives, such as shopping preferences, job positions at work, spending habits, and more.
+Knowing these allows you to amass invaluable information to build a buyer profile.
+From here, you can then make sure you are:

 We’ve all seen those ads claiming to have “prices from as little as”.
 When we see these ads, it is obvious that prices will only go up from this introductory offer.
-The reason this phrase, and ones like it, are used is to lure the customers in, while not having to commit their brand to a specific result.
-This leaves your brand looking flaky and not able to deliver specific results.
+The reason this phrase and ones like it are used, is to lure the customers in while not having to commit their brand to a specific result.

 When drafting your copy, be clear about what you’re offering and what the reader can expect.
 Ask yourself, how do you want your brand to be represented?
-Before you start writing, take stock of your quantifiable results and ensure to market these.
+Then take stock of your quantifiable results and make sure to market these.
 Your writing will be more memorable, authoritative, and compelling, and it will help you stay true to your brand.

 4. Create Urgency

 You’ve got a clear position and through your strong writing, have elicited some emotion from your reader.
 Now you need to maintain this momentum by creating a sense of urgency they can’t ignore.

 How many times have you read an ad or watched a commercial and thought, “that sounds great, I’ll go online and buy that soon”… only to continue with your life as it slips from your mind for good.
 It happens to everybody – with so much stimulating material everywhere a person looks, you need to cleverly persuade them to take action while you’re still top of mind, and urgency is a great way to do this.